.

 Funding

-Up to $73 million in funding is available for FY24 SVPP.
+Up to $73 million in funding is available for FY26 SVPP.
 Each award is three years (36 months) in duration for a maximum federal share of $500,000 per award.
-There is a local cash match (cost share) requirement of at least 25 percent.
+There is a local cost share (matching funds) requirement of at least 25 percent.
+Approximately $1 million of the available funding will be reserved for microgrants of up to $100,000 for school districts, including rural, tribal, and low-resourced schools.

 • “Coordination with law enforcement”